-Consistent with the National Association of College Admission Counselors (NACAC) Statement of Principles of Good Practice, the School will report to colleges any major change of status (probation, suspension, expulsion, withdrawal, or leave of absence) occurring during the senior year.
-In such an event, the headmaster or designee will write a letter after the disciplinary action has taken effect.
+Consistent with the National Association of College Admission Counselors (NACAC) Ethical Practice in College Admissions, the School will report to colleges any major change of status (suspension, expulsion, withdrawal, or leave of absence) occurring during the senior year.
+In such an event, the head of school or designee will write a letter after the disciplinary action has taken effect.
 Prior to the mailing of that letter, seniors will have one week to contact all colleges (in consultation with their college counselor) to which they have applied to inform them of the disciplinary action or change of status.
 It is also expected that Hun School students will respond truthfully to any questions asked of them regarding disciplinary action taken at any point in their Hun School career.
 Students are responsible for truthfully disclosing discipline incidents as requested on many college applications, including the Common Application.